-Provide Safe and High-Quality Care
+Provide Safe and High-Quality Services

 Denver Health is dedicated to providing and ensuring high-quality, safe care for our patients and members.
 This dedication can be seen in the culture of safety that has been fostered by encouraging attentiveness and devotion to our patients.
-We provide compassion, care, and respect to our patients and members and deliver care that is both necessary and appropriate.
+We respect our patients and members and deliver compassionate care that is both necessary and appropriate.
 Denver Health has a comprehensive quality and safety program to provide strategic oversight for putting patients first and prioritizing attentiveness and dedication to patient needs while ensuring safe, accurate, and effective care.
 This commitment to quality of care and patient safety is an obligation of every Denver Health team member.